PezzolesiLab/sentieon_pipeline/README.md

 ## runSentieonPL.sh File

-You need to make sure that the `scratchDir` variable in this file matches the scratch directory you specify in the config file.
+You need to make sure that the `scratchDir` variable in this file matches the `scratch` variable you specify in your `nextflow.config` file.

 ## Starting the Pipeline